 What is a short sale?
 A short sale happens when the value of a home is less than the amount of the outstanding loans.
 This can be due to many causes, but most often is a result of a rapidly declining housing market.

-Short sales could be a way for homeowners to preclude foreclosure and pay off their loan with the lender by settling.
+Short sales could be a way for homeowners to avoid foreclosure and pay off their loan with the lender by settling.

-First, figure out the true market value of your property.
-A qualified REALTOR®, like Remax Allegiance, will be able to give you a reasonable idea of what your property will possibly sell for based on prior sales of similar houses in the neighborhood.
-Be cautious of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, determine the true market value of your property.
+An experienced REALTOR®, like Remax Allegiance, will be able to give you a reasonable idea of what your house should probably sell for based on prior sales of similar houses in the neighborhood.
+Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 Next, find out your closing costs.
-My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.
+My experience means I know to account for fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.

-Finally, get in touch with your lender and let them know of the situation.
-They may even have a special team that manages short sales.
-Ask about their exact process.
-Some lenders will be more able to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
-Your lender will have to give consent for the final sale.
+Finally, contact your lender and let them know of the situation.
+They may even have a special department that oversees short sales.
+Ask about their particular steps.
+Some lenders will be more inclined to work with you than others.
+They may be able to decrease the amount owed or make other arrangements.
+Your lender will have to approve the final sale.